 Generally speaking, I wouldn’t look to migrate in this fashion unless you have a significant amount of revenue as it will cost you in both money and staff time as it requires a great degree of oversight and testing.
 So if you’re talking anywhere less than 500-1,000 sustainers, I would recommend emailing and calling and migrating them that way to the new processor.
 If you can leave them on the old processor and let them naturally migrate in a standard sustainer renewal cycle then that’s probably the best case scenario….but that’s not always possible.

-I also pointed my client to an old article from Convio called Switching Payment Processors: Assessing the Impact on Your Sustainer Program and suggested the following steps:
+I also pointed my client to an old article from Convio called Switching Payment Processors: Assessing the Impact on Your Sustainer Program (this is an archived copy — click the Open button to read it), and I suggested the following steps:

 1. Ask the two processors if they will cooperate on the migration and what they’d charge.
 If they won’t cooperate or the price is too high, read on.